Center for Faculty Excellence

 - Will Blackboard replace the instructional methods I have employed so successfully over the years?

 Faculty who have used Blackboard have found that using the Blackboard toolset can offer significant educational benefits as well as time savings for both Faculty and Cadets.
 Because every course and instructional circumstance is unique, some Blackboard features may work well to support existing instructional methods, while other features may not be appropriate.
 As the course instructor, it is up to you to decide to what extent you would like to use Blackboard.
 Exploration and experimentation with Blackboard is strongly encouraged.
-Staff at the Center for Teaching Excellence are available to assist you as you consider how you might use Blackboard in your course.
+Staff at the Center for Faculty Excellence are available to assist you as you consider how you might use Blackboard in your course.

 |Return to Menu|